the 3 day push, pull, legs workout split routine

 deadlifts are part of the 3 day push, pull, legs workout routine

-• Barbell squats: This exercise works your quads, hamstrings, and glutes.
-Keep your core tight and your back straight as you lower yourself down, making sure to not let your knees go past your toes.
+• Barbell squats: The king of all leg exercises, barbell squats are a fundamental movement that targets multiple muscle groups simultaneously while promoting overall lower body strength and power.
+Throughout the lift, keep your core tight and your back straight as you lower yourself down, making sure to not let your knees go past your toes.
 3 sets of 8-12 reps

 • Barbell good mornings: This exercise works your lower back and glutes.
 Start with the barbell on your shoulders and bend forward at the hips, making sure to keep your core tight and your back straight.3 sets of 8-12 reps